List of alien races in DC Comics: Trontians

+Trommites

+The Trommite species from the planet Trom who all possess the ability of elemental transmutation.
+They are represented by Element Lad (Jan Arrah) of the Legion of Super-Heroes, who is also the last survivor of the species after they were killed by the space pirate Roxxas for refusing to use their abilities to his advantage.
+Jan only survived because he was off-world at the time.

+In post-DC Rebirth continuity, the Trommites were killed by the alien Horraz under similar circumstances.

+Trommites in other media

+The Trommites appear in Legion of Super Heroes in the 31st Century #14.
+This version of the species were killed by a series of natural disasters of mysterious origin.

 Trophy Lords

-The Trophy Lords are a technologically advanced race of powerfully built, white-furred, wolf-like humanoids.
+The Trophy Lords are a technologically advanced race of wolf-like humanoids.
 They appear to be a race of pathological hunters and are represented by Jharaka Bin Dharlok. the Trophy Lord, who encountered Superman.

 Tsaurons

 The Tsaurons of Tsauron are a race of yellow-scaled reptilian humanoids.
 Ontiir of Tsauron is a member of the Dark Circle.

 Tybaltians

 The Tybaltians of Tybalt use Earth as a vacation spot by disguising their citizens as humans.
 In their natural forms, the Tybaltians are squat green-skinned dwarf-like creatures with enlarged craniums; they have exhibited physical strength on par with Superman.

 Tynolans

 The Tynolans are a race of orange-skinned humanoids.
 An alien deity named "Moxumbra the Star Serpent" had demanded living sacrifices from the Tynolans.
 The planet was destroyed by the alien entity known as Sraltka.

 Tyrraazians

-The Tyrrazians are a technologically advanced red-skinned race in the 30th Century who come from the artificial planetoid Tyrraz.
+The Tyrrazians are a technologically advanced red-skinned race in the 30th century who come from the artificial planetoid Tyrraz.
 The Tyrrazians have a strong physical and cultural resemblance to Khunds.
 They are represented by Tyr.